Archive for the ‘Reply’ Category

 Dear Hannah,

-Today you wore a dress.
+Today you wore a dress:

 Just before putting on the lipstick, you hesitate.
 Perhaps because I seldom wear it and also it doesn’t feel totally appropriate to go outside dressed up in these times.
 Anyway, you go ahead and do it.
 You leave the house in a floaty, yellow dress with red lipstick (and you even took care of your hair; you wear it down instead of in a bun).
 You notice that your way of walking is different to yesterday.
 Slowly you start to like it.
 Near the cafe on the corner, you lean against a tree.
 The cafe looks like it’s in hibernation.